Copyright © 1996-2005 jsd

 The second way of perceiving pitch attitude also involves looking out the front, but uses a sight line through a point on the cowling.
 This is also indicated in figure 2.3.
 Be sure you chose a point on the cowling directly ahead of your dominant9 eye; if your seat is way over on one side of the airplane and you choose a sight mark on the middle of the cowling, your sight line will be angled sideways, which will mess up your pitch attitude perception as soon as you try to bank the airplane.
 A Cessna 152 or 172 has a bolt on the cowling, directly ahead of the pilot, that makes a good sight mark.

 A sight mark on the cowling has the advantage that it is farther away from your eye, so it is easier to keep both it and the horizon in focus at the same time.
 The disadvantage is that the sight line constructed this way sometimes points quite a ways below the horizon.
 This means the angle you are trying to perceive — the angle between this reference line and the relative wind — is larger.
-Given some definite amount of change, it will manifest itself as a small-percentage change in something large than a large-percentage change in something that was small to begin with.
+Given some definite amount of change, it will manifest itself as a small-percentage change in something that was large, or as a large-percentage change in something that was small to begin with.
 The latter is usually easier to perceive.

 One advantage of using the cowling as a reference is permanence.
 That is, the cowling is in the same place on all airplanes of that make and model, whereas marks on the windshield will not.
 A second advantage is that it is less awkward than using your finger.
 The big disavantage of using the cowling crops up during turns, as discussed in section 11.7.2.